xinli94/dl-inference-server/README.md

 The easiest way to extract the built libraries and examples from the docker image is to mount a host driver into the container and then copy the images.
-Examples also require that you have libgrpc++.so.1 and libgrpc.so.6 available on your host.
-If you have a recent distribution you can likely install these with your package manager, but for Ubuntu 16.04 they can be copied from the container.

     $ docker run --rm -it -v /tmp:/tmp/host inference_server_clients
     # cp build/image_client /tmp/host/.
     # cp build/perf_client /tmp/host/.
     # cp build/dist/dist/inference_server-*.whl /tmp/host/.
-    # cp /usr/local/lib/libgrpc.so.6 /tmp/host/.
-    # cp /usr/local/lib/libgrpc++.so.1 /tmp/host/.

 You can now access image\_client and perf\_client from /tmp on the host system.
 Before running the C++ or Python examples on the host the appropriate dependencies must be installed.
-Protobuf3 support is required.
-For Ubuntu 16.04 this must be installed from a ppa but if you are using a more recent distribution this step might not be necessary.

-    $ sudo add-apt-repository ppa:maarten-fonville/protobuf
-    $ sudo apt-get update
-    $ sudo apt-get install libprotobuf-dev

 OpenCV is used by the C++ image\_client example to preprocess images before sending them to the inference server for inferencing.